Preparing for College

 There are many steps along the path to college.
 Get a helpful planning guide to follow here.

 Eventually, you will need to turn in teacher and/or counselor recommendation letters to colleges or scholarship programs.
 Please complete this personal biography form and have it ready to give to the teachers or counselors who will be writing the recommendation letters.
-This will help them gain a full perspective on the areas they need to highlight….(example, your awards, honors and your service to the community and extracurricular activities).
+This will help them gain a full perspective on the areas they need to highlight….(for example, your awards, honors and service to the community and extracurricular activities).

 College Advisor